Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/overview.rst

 In this chapter, we introduce an additional layer of abstraction by defining a tree representation of multiple chained contractions on a set of two or more input tensors.
 We therefore process a string representation of nested tensor operations alongside a list of the dimension sizes of the tensors used.
 We then generate a tree representation from these input values, where each non-leaf node represents a single tensor operation.
-These operations are lowered to kernels, as described in the 'tensor_operations' chapter.
+These operations are lowered to kernels, as described in the :doc:`tensor_operations` chapter.
 Furthermore, we optimize this tree representation by performing optimization passes: Swap, Reorder and Permutation Insert on a node of the tree.

 Individual Phase
 ----------------

-In the final chapter, we developed a plan on how to further develop the project.
+In the final chapter, :doc:`report_individual`, we developed a plan on how to further develop the project.
 We created a draft to convert the project into a CMake library with a convenient tensor interface.
 We then provide a step-by-step description of how we converted our project into a CMake library.
 We also present our library interface, which defines a high-level tensor structure and operations such as unary, GEMM, contraction and Einsum expressions.